 through a Medicare health plan, check with your plan to find out how it gives your Medicare-covered home health benefits.

-If you have a Medicare Supplement Insurance (Medigap) policy or other health insurance coverage, tell your doctor or other health care provider so your bills get paid correctly.
+If you have a Medicare Supplement Insurance (Medigap) policy or other health insurance coverage, tell your doctor or allowed practitioner (including a nurse practitioner, a clinical nurse specialist, and physician assistant) so your bills get paid correctly.

-If your doctor or referring health care provider decides you need home health care, they should give you a list of agencies that serve your area.
+If your doctor or or allowed practitioner decides you need home health care, they should give you a list of agencies that serve your area.
 They must tell you whether their organization has a financial interest in any agency listed.

 What should I expect from my home health care?

-- Doctor’s orders are needed to start care.
-Once your doctor refers you for home health services, the home health agency will schedule an appointment and come to your home to talk to you about your needs and ask you some questions about your health.
+- Doctor or allowed practitioner’s orders are needed to start care.
+Once your doctor or allowed practitioner refers you for home health services, the home health agency will schedule an appointment and come to your home to talk to you about your needs and ask you some questions about your health.

-- The home health agency staff will also talk to your doctor about your care and keep your doctor updated about your progress.
+- The home health agency staff will also talk to your doctor or allowed practitioner about your care and keep your doctor updated about your progress.

-- It’s important that home health staff see you as often as the doctor ordered.
+- It’s important that home health staff see you as often as the doctor or allowed practitioner ordered.

 Examples of what the home health staff should do: